-There are a number of possible denial-of-service attacks against PIM that can be caused by generating false PIM protocol messages or even by generating data false traffic.
+There are a number of possible denial-of-service attacks against PIM that can be caused by generating false PIM protocol messages or even by generating false traffic.
 Authenticating PIM protocol traffic prevents some, but not all, of these attacks.
-Three of the possible attacks include:
+Two of the possible attacks include the following:

-- Sending packets to many different group addresses quickly can be a denial-of-service attack in and of itself.
-This will cause many register-encapsulated packets, loading the DR, the RP, and the routers between the DR and the RP. - Forging Join messages can cause a multicast tree to get set up.
-A large number of forged joins can consume router resources and result in denial of service. - Forging a (,,RP) join presents a possibility for a denial-ofservice attack by causing all traffic in the domain to flow to the PMBR issuing the join. (,,RP) behavior is included here primarily for backwards compatibility with prior revisions of the spec.
-However, the implementation of (,,RP) and PMBR is optional.
-When using (,,RP), the security concerns should be carefully considered.
+- o Sending packets to many different group addresses quickly can be a denial-of-service attack in and of itself.
+This will cause many register-encapsulated packets, loading the DR, the RP, and the routers between the DR and the RP. - o Forging Join messages can cause a multicast tree to get set up.
+A large number of forged joins can consume router resources and result in denial of service.